cosenary/Instagram-PHP-API/README.markdown

 ## About ##

+A PHP wrapper for the Instagram API.
 This is my first PHP class, so please bear with me.
-Any feedback and bugs is appreciated.
+Any feedback or bug reports are appreciated.
-> Doc version: 0.8

 ## Requirements ##